hassnkhan/hassnkhan.github.io/_posts/2020-06-22-corporate-america-talks-race.md

 The upshot, however, is that we will need to find our voice to push and agitate and hold them accountable if we wish to see real change.
 Many of us are doing just that in the street at protests.
 We also must do it within the organizations that employ us.
 Create environments where you support others who speak up; don’t leave folks on an island.

 There have been and will be a slew of announcements about diversity initiatives and promises to do better (see above).
 Be skeptical until leaders themselves are measured by their ability to deliver on what they’re promising.
-Demand their evaluations be updated to include metrics around diversity and inclusion.
+Demand their evaluations be updated to include metrics around diversity, equity and inclusion.
 Corporations "measure what matters" as they say, take note of what they're measuring.
+Pay particular attention to where in the career pipeline those metrics focus.
+It's one thing to begin hiring more Black people.
+It's another to support them so they successfully advance in your organization to positions of leadership.

 Lastly, practice having the hard conversations yourself so you develop that skillset.
 You’ll need it in a few years when you’re in the big chair.